 - Shuttle Bus: For towns popular with tourists (e.g. Kuta and Lovina), shuttle buses are comfortable and cheap, if a little overcrowded at times.
 Local operators as well as the major island-wide company, Perama, will pick up (but not drop off) guests from hotels.
 The Kura-Kura Bus company links Ubud with southern Bali, but schedules are convoluted and routes, confusing.

 All places listed below are along the main street in Nyuhkuning, within 300m from the top of the path to the hotel.

-- Laka Leke Restaurant – Long-time favorite, featuring tranquil garden setting of lily ponds.
+- Laka Leke Restaurant – Long-time favorite, featuring a tranquil garden setting with lily ponds.
 Regular traditional dance/music, vegetarian-friendly, and pleasingly good value.
 Virtually opposite the path to the hotel.
-1-minute walk.

 - A couple of basic minimarts along the main street, as well as several shops selling arts and crafts.
 More variety can be found along Monkey Forest Road in central Ubud.

 - Monkey Forest – May seem a little touristy, and is certainly crowded, but worth visiting (early) for the eerie setting, ancient temples, and mischievous inhabitants.
-(Hang on to everything!)
-One of the 2 entrances is a 2-minute walk (160m) from the top of the path to the hotel.
+(Hang on to everything.)
+One of the 2 entrances is a 2-minute walk (150m) from the top of the path to the hotel.

 - Museum Pendet – 250m in the opposite direction from Monkey Forest.
 Offers a modest collection of Balinese artifacts and a shady garden.